-The low case is about 6% lower than the base case and the high case is about 7% higher than the base case (including the modeled COVID factor; 7% for both excluding the COVID factor).
+The low case is about 7% lower than the base case and the high case is about 7% higher than the base case.
 The difference between the high, low, and base cases are the variation Ameren Illinois attributes to macroeconomic effects and weather variables.